★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 And I’ve found that time after time, I’ve missed out on opportunities to connect and learn from others around me because my words and attitude signaled the wrong thing.
 I do it all the time.
 And I’ve often found myself in the position where my signals and social cues are intentionally misrepresented by others.
 Regardless of how I was misunderstood, the connections to others around my were damaged and I lost the opportunity to learn from them and better myself.
 I have been dealt an unimaginable amount of damage to my career because of this.

 E.G. all this technology?
 I can’t afford it.
 An oculus rift?
 NEVER EVEN TOUCHED ONE.
 My connections to others in technology are specifically targeted.
-Apparently, it’s ideal if my contact to people in math, science and technology is minimized.
+Apparently, it’s ideal if my contact to people in math, science and technology is minimized, which leaves me with nearly zero intellectual stimulation.

 Over the years, people I looked up to in school and work and life have piqued my interest in just the right way.
 I can’t tell you how many seemingly minor statements have changed my life for the better and I have no idea where I’d be without those miniscule peices of advice.